pietmau/Flickr-Image-Gallery/README.md

 ## Remarks
 Compared to [Badoo's MVICore](https://github.com/badoo/MVICore) it seems that is a bit less easy to implement features like navigation and transient messages.
-This is because the view listens to events of exclusively one type, while MVICore where has a second event type, `News`, that is used to model one-off occurrences.
+This is because the view listens to events of only one type, while MVICore has a second event type, `News`, that is used to model one-off occurrences.

 ## The state